iTrixPro/dashboard/README.md

 ### histogram
 We can clearly see the supremacy of bitcoin over etherum and litecoin when comparing their prices.

+### map
+It shows us that bitcoin is well known in the world which can explain it's supremacy over ethereum and litecoin.

 <!-- ROADMAP -->